 And if there’s a mix of keywords, that’s OK.
 With a mix, maybe not everyone’s typing in the keyword the same way when they search Google, but they’re typing in a lot of variations.
 In the end, there’s enough to get to a decent search volume.
 It’s nice to get at least a few hundred searches per month if not more and have several keyword variations.

 Then, of course, if these aren’t competitive keywords, you hit the jackpot.
 Often course topics will be somewhat competitive, especially if it’s a popular topic.
 You’ll have to work to build up authority in your market, which is just part of running a business.

 I’ve interviewed over 200 successful online course creators so far, and several markets keep coming up.
 That’s because they are so popular.
 You can check out the best niches just by searching around instead of using a keyword tool.

 Think about what you, your family, or your friends are interested in.
 Many of these will likely be popular and profitable course topics.
 Check on sites like Udemy for what is trending and popular.
 Come up with as many ideas that appeal to you as possible.

 You will need to differentiate your training to stand apart and not just look like another ‘me too’ company, but getting into one of these markets it’s probably a good move as far as putting you on the path to success.

 The chart below includes data from about 40-course creators interviewed in 2019.
 It shows you the breakdown of the markets they were in:

 At this point, you should have a list of ideas.
 Now you need to validate them.
-People need to be willing to pay for your course in order for it to be worth your time (at least if you're planning on making a profit).
-It would help if you also concern yourself with how you will attract traffic to your sales page before you select your idea.
+People need to be willing to pay for your course in order for it to be worth your time (at least if you’re planning on making a profit).
+It would help if you also think about how you will attract traffic to your sales page before you select your idea.